130 Historic Black Women Guitarists and Bassists You Need To Know

 97. Mattie Delaney

 Mattie Delaney (1905 – date unknown) was a Delta blues singer and guitarist active during the 1930s.
-Aside from her two sole recordings on Vocalion Records, “Down the Big Road Blues” and “Tallahatchie River Blues,” there’s very few confirmed facts about Delaney’s life.
+Aside from her two sole recordings on Vocalion Records, “Down the Big Road Blues” (covered by Lucinda Williams) and “Tallahatchie River Blues,” there’s very few confirmed facts about Delaney’s life.

 98. Mother McCollum